IanFLee/jigsaw/README.md

 inputC(ic);
 ```

-It takes an 'input controller' object and uses the values to attach event listeners to DOM nodes.
+It takes an 'input controller' object and uses the values to attach event listeners.

 An input controller looks like this: